Polish Pasta with Salmon or makaron z łososiem was dinner last night, inspired by my favorite dish at the Dubliner. A delicious, if not low-fat, meal.

 - While the pasta is cooking, saute the shallot and garlic over medium heat until the shallot is translucent, being careful not to burn the garlic.

-- Add the tomato and dill, season with salt and pepper; serve immediately.
+- Add the salmon, tomato, and dill, season with salt and pepper; serve immediately.

 An accountant by trade and a food blogger since 2009, Lois Britton fell in love with Polish cuisine during the years she lived in Poznań, Poland.
 As the creator of PolishHousewife.com, she loves connecting readers with traditional Polish recipes.
 Lois has a graduate certificate in Food Writing and Photography from the University of South Florida.
 She is the author of The Polish Housewife Cookbook, available on Amazon and on her website.